hyperledger/besu-docs/docs/Concepts/Node-Keys.md

     Enode URL domain name support is an experimental feature that you can use in private [permissioned networks](Permissioning/Permissioning-Overview.md) only.

-To use domain names in your enode URL:
+To use domain names in enode URLs:

 * Configure DNS reverse lookup.
 * Enable DNS support using Besu's `--Xdns-enabled` experimental command line option.